Montana Historical Society: Collections

 The archives collections include manuscripts from the early 1860s to the present, in addition to a large number of oral histories, mostly from the 20th and 21st centuries.
 The archives has served as the legal repository, or state archives, for Montana state and local government since 1969, and therefore includes a great number of government records.
 The photograph archives are extensive, housing over half-a-million images from the 19th and 20th centuries.
 The library collection comprises books and pamphlets, newspapers and periodicals, maps, federal and state publications, posters and musical scores, as well as the state's largest collection of newspaper clippings and magazine articles.
 The museum program has a substantial collection of art and artifacts documenting all of Montana history, including a large and representative group of materials documenting Montana Native American culture.

 Publications

 The first significant publications of the society were the Contributions to the Historical Society of Montana published in ten volumes between 1876 and 1941.
 Under the leadership of Society director K. Ross Toole, in 1951, the society began publication of the quarterly journal The Montana Magazine of History.
 In 1953, under the masthead "To Preserve, To Publish, and To Promote interest in, The History of Montana", the journal was renamed: Montana, The Magazine of Western History.
 The Society operates the Montana Historical Society Press to publish books for students and adults on subjects related to the people, places and events in Montana history.

 Montana Historical Society Museum

-The Montana Historical Society Museum, also known as Montana's Museum, is located in Helena, Montana.
+The Montana Heritage Center, newly redesigned and completed in 2025, is located in Helena, Montana.
 Open year-round, the museum's displays include the state's fine art, history, archaeological and ethnological artifacts.

-The Mackay Gallery of Russell Art features works by Western-artist Charles M. Russell in many media.
-Other displays include Native Americans, settlers and home life, mining, frontier weapons and a white bison mount.